 Location: Monroe County (See map)

 Mileage: 76 miles, ultimately will total 106 miles and include 36 bridges.

-The trail is almost exclusively alongside the roadway with a few segments where it goes off, traffic can be heavy with many trucks and cyclists should be alert.
-Since it spans the entire length of the Keys the trail is diverse, passing through commercial and residential areas, over bridges and past parks, wetlands, and pine, palm, silver buttonwood and mangrove environments - but always near the road.
+The trail is almost exclusively alongside the roadway.
+Traffic can be heavy and road noise is a constant.
+Since it spans the entire length of the Keys, the trail is diverse, passing through commercial and residential areas, over bridges and past parks, wetlands, and pine, palm, silver buttonwood and mangrove environments - but always near the road.
 In residential and commercial areas there can be many driveways, watch for cars crossing.
-We don't encourage biking the narrow A1A bridges due to heavy traffic, inadequate bike lanes, and strong winds - but many bridges now have separate biking/walking spans (also, fishing) with more being built.
+We don't encourage biking the more narrow A1A bridges due to heavy traffic, inadequate bike lanes, and strong winds - but many bridges now have separate biking/walking spans (also, fishing) with more being built.